mfontanadev/appLittleConstructor/README.md

 	</tr>
 </table>

-## How to download the code and make a new versinn.
+## How to download the code and make a new version.

 Still under construction.